 - With Great Power Comes Great Insanity: A side-effect of red lyrium exposure.

 - With Us or Against Us: As the conflict with the mages becomes more dire, she becomes convinced that anyone who doesn't completely support her is either a blood mage or a blood mage thrall.

 - Wrong Genre Savvy: As mentioned above, Meredith seems to be under the impression that she's The Hero.

-- You Monster!: The first diplomatic dialogue option when confronting Meredith before the Final Boss Battle in the mage campaign of The Last Straw.
+- You Monster!: The first diplomatic dialogue option when confronting Meredith before the Final Boss Battle in the mage campaign of "The Last Straw."

 "Mages cannot be treated like people!
 They are not like you and me."A returning character from Origins, where he was one of the surviving Templars of the Circle tower massacre.
-Sent to Kirkwall due to his newfound radical view on mages, he is now Meredith's second in command, and your primary contact in the Templar allegiance.
-Eventually gets freaked out by her increasing brutality, and turns on her
+Sent to Kirkwall due to his newfound radical view on mages, he is now Meredith's second-in-command, and your primary contact in the Templar allegiance.For more info, see this page.

-A Templar who has been stationed in Kirkwall since before Meredith came to power.
+"This isn't how it should be.
+Templars protect mages.
+We should stand together, against demons, not fight amongst ourselves.
+Before Meredith, things were different."A Templar who has been stationed in Kirkwall since before Meredith came to power.
 While he is loyal to the order, he has doubts about Meredith's harsh methods.

 - Anti-Villain: He orders the kidnapping of Hawke's lover or sibling, in order to convince them to join his rebellion against Meredith.
 Hawke can respond by pointing out that they might have done so if he had just asked!

 - Covert Pervert: Surprisingly, he can be found at the Blooming Rose.